 \subsection{SMR annotation}

-Due to the lack of bounding box annotations on the COCO test dataset, we randomly select $10000$ original images from the COCO train2017 dataset to form our SMR test dataset and keep the validation set the same.
-After compression, each original COCO image or object image will have 36 distorted variants.
-We use Eq. \eqref{eq:smr} to \eqref{eq:satisfaction score function for det} to generate ground truth SMR labels for all of them, including the originals.
-For the image classification task, SMR labels are annotated for object images that have more pixels than $32\times32$.
-We set $K=1,3,5$ in Eq. \eqref{eq:satisfaction score function for cls} and use two versions of machine libraries for the annotation separately, resulting in six types of SMR, namely SMR-top1-v1/v2, SMR-top3-v1/v2, and SMR-top5-v1/v2, respectively.
-For the object detection task, SMR labels are annotated for all images.
-We set $T_\text{IOU}$ to $[0.5:0.95:0.05]$ (which means values range from $0.5$ to $0.95$ with a step of $0.05$) and $T_\text{conf}$ to $0.3$ in Eq. \eqref{eq:satisfaction score function for det}, and set $T_S$ to $[0.5:0.95:0.05]$ in Eq. \eqref{eq:smr}.
-Hence, there are $10\times10=100$ types of SMR for object detection.
-Eventually, for the image classification task, the constructed SMR dataset contains $617479\times(36+1)=22846723$ images and more than $137$ million SMR labels.
-There are $20052335$, $936396$, and $1857992$ images for train, validation, and test dataset, respectively.
-For the object detection task, the constructed SMR dataset contains $123287\times(36+1)=4561619$ images and more than $456$ million SMR labels.
-There are $4006619$, $185000$, and $370000$ images for train, validation, and test dataset, respectively.
+Due to the absence of annotations on the COCO test dataset, we randomly select $10,000$ original images from the COCO train2017 dataset to form our SMR test dataset, while retaining the existing validation set.
+After compression, each original COCO image or object image yields 36 distorted versions.
+We apply Eq. \eqref{eq:smr} to \eqref{eq:satisfaction score function for det} to generate ground truth SMR labels for all images, including the originals.
+For image classification, SMR labels are annotated for object images larger than $32\times32$ pixels.
+We set $K=1,3,5$ in Eq. \eqref{eq:satisfaction score function for cls} and use two versions of machine libraries for the annotation separately, resulting in six types of SMR, namely SMR-top1/3/5-v1/v2.
+For object detection, SMR labels are annotated for full images.
+We set $T_\text{IOU}$ to $[0.5:0.05:0.95]$ (which means values range from $0.5$ to $0.95$ with a step of $0.05$) and $T_\text{conf}$ to $0.3$ in Eq. \eqref{eq:satisfaction score function for det}, and set $T_S$ to $[0.5:0.05:0.95]$ in Eq. \eqref{eq:smr}, resulting in $10\times10=100$ types of SMR.
+Eventually, for image classification, the constructed SMR dataset contains $617,479\times(36+1)=22,846,723$ images and more than $137$ million SMR labels.
+There are $20,052,335$, $936,396$, and $1,857,992$ images for train, validation, and test dataset, respectively.
+For object detection, the constructed SMR dataset contains $123,287\times(36+1)=4,561,619$ images and more than $456$ million SMR labels.
+There are $4,006,619$, $185,000$, and $370,000$ images for train, validation, and test dataset, respectively.
 The scale of our SMR dataset is marvelous.
-We believe that it can establish a solid foundation for not only this work but also SMR studies in the future.
+We are confident it will establish a solid foundation for both this work and future SMR research.